August 21st, 2019

 The morning is dry and warm, just as I predicted.
 But I wake with anxiety about the upcoming day.
 In studying the map the night before, I saw that we are in for a lot of steep climbing.
 The trail jumps from one ridgeline to another, with many 1,000 foot climbs and descents.
 Total for the day: 7300′ up, 9300′ down.

 I feel really low energy starting out.
 I wake with a stiff and sore back and have to take a pain killer.
 Shortly I snap out of it and just start enjoying the views.
 Most of the day, the trail goes like this: on top a ridge, see another ridge to the south or east, descend steeply from current ridge, go up about 1000′ to next ridge, walk that for a bit until seeing next impossibly high and steep ridge, repeat.
 It’s fun and scenic but tiring.

 The last big climb of the day is up Parkview Mountain at 12,300′.
 It’s another one of those 1,000′ gains in less than a mile.
 Ouch.
-We have caught up to a SOBO guy named Two Forks that we have run into multiple times since Helena.
+We’ve caught up to a SOBO guy named Two Forks that we’ve run into multiple times since Helena.
 We all tackle the climb together and take a well-deserved break at the top.
-There is a stone structure that blocks the wind but it’s actually quite pleasant with the sun shining.
+There’s a stone structure that blocks the wind and it’s actually quite pleasant with the sun shining.
 Thunderstorms are building all around but thankfully not over the top of us.

 At last we reach many streams in the valley and find a nice one to settle down next to.
 It’s going to be a wet and cold morning again but it’s good to have water.